der-On/moment-calendar/README.md

 // returns new calendar containing events within the year 2014 var eventsIn2014 = calendar.findInYear(2014);

+// events are always sorted by theire start date

 // by chaining you can get as granular as you need var events = calendar.findInYear(2014).findInMonth(5).findInDate(20);